Alma College: Campus

 Alma College is in a small-town setting, the city of Alma having slightly fewer than 10,000 residents.
 Its primary academic buildings, built with a red brick motif, are centered around a large square, McIntyre Mall.
 West of this mall is picturesque Thomas Andison Chapel.

 The majority of buildings are located on North Campus, that is, the area north of Superior Street.
 These include the major dormitory residences, as well as the academic and student life buildings.
 South Campus is home to suite-style residences ("New Dorms," so named because they were built later in the 1960s than residences in North Campus) as well as the new environmentally friendly apartment-style Wright Hall, inaugurated in 2005 and the second residence of its name, the former being demolished in 1976.
 South Campus is also home to "Fraternity Row" (Center Street) and "Sorority Row" (Superior Street) as well as several other themed houses.
 More than half of the buildings on Alma's campus were built under the long tenure (1956–1980) of Robert D. Swanson, after whom the main academic building is named.

 The Dow Science Center, renovated in 2018, features the Gerstacker Science and Technology Suite, as well as the Dow Digital Science Center (DDSC).
 These spaces offer academic student study space, large screen monitors for showing remote projects in real time, dedicated computer work stations, a large conference room designed for distance room and a seminar room.
 The DDSC sponsors summer camps for elementary, middle and high school students in the area.

 The college in 2019 dedicated the Wright Leppien Opera House Block, a historic structure in downtown Alma which had been gutted by a fire almost a decade earlier.
 "The Opera House," as it is locally known, was historically considered to be the main local venue for numerous theatrical productions, concerts and public lectures.
 Today, it is used for student housing and special events.

 The college in 2023 opened the Greg Hatcher Learning Commons, a $14-million renovation of its preexisting library into a new facility, which serves as both a library and a student union.

+The Heritage Center for the Performing Arts is a performing arts venue located on the campus of Alma College in Alma, Michigan.
+Originally completed in 1993, the facility serves as a center for theatrical performances, musical productions, lectures, and community events.
+It supports the college's academic programs in the performing arts while also hosting cultural events for the surrounding region.

+The building includes a proscenium theater, rehearsal and support spaces, dressing rooms, classrooms, and public gathering areas designed to accommodate a range of performances and educational activities.
+The center has become an important venue for both campus and community arts programming.